 For an LDAPS connection, enable SSL and use port 636 or to access the global catalog server (GC), port 3269.

 Usually the required certificates are already known on the member servers.
 If errors occur when connecting via LDAPS, please check the certificates on the participating servers.

 The certificate must be issued for the “server authentication” and must contain the server name and the FQDN as “DNS name” entry.

-Please also note that EASY for Exchange uses the LDAP interface in EASY Archive.
-To activate LDAPS in EASY archive, please check the settings according to the chapter “Directory services” in the EASY archive documentation.
+Please also note that easy for Exchange uses the LDAP interface in easy Archive.
+To activate LDAPS in easy archive, please check the settings according to the chapter “Directory services” in the easy archive documentation.documentation rollback instruction